GLEIF

 Open Data

-The data on GLEIF’s website, e.g. LEIs and the Master Agreement, which is the contractual framework governing the relationship between GLEIF and LEI issuing organizations, is provided under a Creative Commons (CC0) license.
+The data on GLEIF’s website is provided under a Creative Commons (CC0) license.
 Creative Commons is a nonprofit organization that enables the sharing and use of creativity and knowledge through free legal tools.

 Global Open Data Integration Network (GODIN) Initiative

-In March 2025, GLEIF and Open Ownership have launched the Global Open Data Integration Network (GODIN) to foster open data practices and collaboration among organizations that publish open data or set open data standards.
-GODIN aims to enhance global data interoperability and accessibility by aligning open data to widely recognized global frameworks like the Global Legal Entity Identifier (LEI) System and the Beneficial Ownership Data Standard.
+In March 2025, GLEIF and Open Ownership launched the Global Open Data Integration Network (GODIN) to foster open data practices and collaboration among organizations that publish open data or set open data standards.
+GODIN aims to enhance global data interoperability and accessibility by aligning open data with widely recognized global frameworks such as the Global Legal Entity Identifier (LEI) System and the Beneficial Ownership Data Standard.

 Organizations that join GODIN will gain access to a collaborative network of like-minded organizations, fostering shared expertise, resources, and best practices.
 They will benefit from improved data interoperability through LEI integration, enhanced accessibility and usability of their open data, and opportunities to co-develop innovative tools and solutions.